Zakariya-Mansuri/LipSync-wave2lip-ai/Readme.md

 ### Use of Image Restoration AI GFPGAN_
 Video quality was improved when I replaced wave2lip.pth weigths with wave2lip_gan weights.
 Further improvement was done using GFPGAN.
 GFPGAN is an image restoration AI.
 To use it on our inference we first divided the output images into frames, improved quality of each frame independently and then combined the frames in 25fps and audio.

+### How to run:
+Run the ipython notebooks in the google colab

 ### References